Analysis | New polling shows how the pandemic is hobbling Trump’s reelection chances

 A nice distillation of Trump’s approach was his vocal advocacy of college athletes playing football this fall.
-When leagues like the Big Ten announced that they would resume play — something for which Trump took apparently undue credit — Trump celebrated.
+When leagues such as the Big Ten announced that they would resume play — something for which Trump took apparently undue credit — he celebrated.
 It was a visible demonstration of normalcy: How bad could things be if there was still football?

-On Wednesday, an answer to that question: This weekend’s game between Nebraska and Wisconsin was canceled because of an outbreak of coronavirus cases within the Wisconsin squad.
+On Wednesday, an answer to that question: This weekend’s game between Nebraska and Wisconsin was canceled because of a coronavirus outbreak on the Wisconsin squad.

-That it was Wisconsin that was affected isn’t a surprise.
+That Wisconsin was affected isn’t a surprise.
 Since early September, cases are up more than 400 percent in the state.
 As the president has tried to pretend that all is well, things have gotten consistently worse in the state.
 An average of 35 people a day are dying of covid-19, the disease caused by the virus, up from five on Sept.
 3, the day the state’s surge began.

 Sitting in the White House, it’s easy for Trump to push this rise to the side.
-He can — as he has — fly in, hold a rally where he claims there’s no problem and then fly back out.
+He can fly in, hold a rally where he claims there’s no problem and then fly back out.
 He likes to brag about how he’s now “immune” to the virus, given his past infection, so what’s the big deal?

 White House spokesman Hogan Gidley appeared Wednesday on CNN and was asked whether it was responsible for Trump and Vice President Pence to hold rallies in the state, given the precariousness of the health-care situation.
 Eighty-five percent of hospital beds across Wisconsin are filled, mostly because of the surging case totals.
 Did this give the White House pause?